"Kate Shepherd Cohen is a pioneer of the menstrual movement

 I believe in the centralisation of the menstrual cycle in education, at work and at home, and that we should measure the greatness of society by how little menstrual suffering exists.

-My vision is a world free from unnecessary menstrual suffering.
+My vision is a world free from avoidable menstrual suffering.

 A world more habitable for all in which we would be in closer natural relationship with ourselves and the planet.